jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 -
 - WhiteScythe — Today at 7:26 PM
 Been encountering an issue in multiplayer, seashell or walrus, where if the primary player is AFK for more than a minute it kicks the other player back out and makes a backup.
+  - SoulMuncher: Reported that this happens when choosing spawn
 - Just remove lobby ready entirely so that it's impossible to  be trapped in lobby
     - Change end turn btn to a level up button
 - FIND DESYNCS that occur when you encounter Deathmason in singleplayer